yavishsahrawat40/ToDo-List/README.md

 4. Copy the connection string and replace `<password>` with your database user password
 5. Paste the connection string in your backend `.env` file as `MONGODB_URI`

+## Email Configuration (Optional)

+For password reset functionality:

+1. Enable 2-factor authentication on your Gmail account
+2. Generate an App Password: https://myaccount.google.com/apppasswords
+3. Use this app password in your `.env` file as `EMAIL_PASS`

+Note: If you skip email configuration, the forgot password feature will show an error message, but all other features will function normally.

 ## API Endpoints

 ### Authentication
 - POST `/api/auth/signup` - Register a new user
 - POST `/api/auth/signin` - Login user
+- POST `/api/auth/forgot-password` - Request password reset
+- PUT `/api/auth/reset-password/:token` - Reset password with token

 ### Todos (Protected Routes)
 - GET `/api/todos` - Get all todos for logged-in user
-- POST `/api/todos` - Create a new todo
+- POST `/api/todos` - Create a new todo (with optional deadline)
-- PUT `/api/todos/:id` - Update a todo
+- PUT `/api/todos/:id` - Update a todo (title, description, completed, deadline)
 - DELETE `/api/todos/:id` - Delete a todo

 ## Key Features Implementation